OpenScienceMOOC/Module-7-Open-Evaluation/README.md

-# Module 7: Open Peer Review
+# Module 7: Open Evaluation

 ## Rationale <a name="Rationale"></a>